Virgo Filaments I: Processing of gas in cosmological filaments around the Virgo cluster: Results

 \subsubsection{Local densities and distances to the filaments}

 In Fig.~\ref{fig:histo_density_dfil} we show the distribution of our filament galaxies as a function of local density (left panel) and distance to the filament spine (right panel).
 The distribution of ETGs and LTGs are shown with the hatched red and blue histograms, respectively, while the filled gray histogram shows the combined populations.
 As shown in the left panel of Fig. \ref{fig:histo_density_dfil}, LTGs are spread over a wide range of local densities and distances to the filaments, with a moderate median density of $n_5=(0.9^{+4.4}_{-0.7})~h^{3}~{\rm Mpc}^{-3}$.
 ETGs are preferentially found in regions of higher local densities, with a median value of $n_5=(4.1^{+10.8}_{-3.6})~h^{3}~{\rm Mpc}^{-3}$.
-While the ETGs also span a wide range in local densities (a factor of 1000 in density), they do not populate the lowest density regions.
+While the ETGs also span a wide range of local densities (a factor of 1000 in density), they do not populate the lowest density regions.
 The right panel of Fig.~ \ref{fig:histo_density_dfil} shows that ETGs are also preferentially located closer to the filament spines than LTGs; the median distance for ETGs is $\langle d_{\rm fil}\rangle =(1.4^{+1.3}_{- 0.8})~h^{-1}$~Mpc, whereas the median distance for LTGs is $\langle d_{\rm fil } \rangle =(1.7^{+2.6}_{- 1.1})~h^{-1}$~Mpc.
-The Mann–Whitney–Wilcoxon test indicates that the difference in the median values between the two morphological classes is statistically significant for both local densities (p-values~$5.61\times10^{-6}$) and distances $d_{\rm fil}$ (p-value=$3.89\times10^{-2}$).
+The Mann–Whitney–Wilcoxon test indicates that the difference in the median values between the two morphological classes is statistically significant for both local densities ($p$-value=$5.61\times10^{-6}$, { i.e., 4.5-$\sigma$} ) and distances $d_{\rm fil}$ ($p$-value=$3.89\times10^{-2}$, { i.e., 2.1-$\sigma$} ). { The $p$-values are those of the null hypothesis that both classes are drawn from the same parent distribution.} { The reported significance is higher for the local density than for the distance to the filament, which suggests that the latter may be a secondary parameter, as also found for the quenching fraction in Sect.~\ref{sec:fQ}.}